-Learning how to say hey in Spanish is a fun and easy way to start conversations and connect with native speakers.
+Learning how to say hey in Spanish is a fun way to sound friendly and natural when talking to native speakers.
+The most common word is “Hola,” which means hi or hello and works in almost any situation.

 Whether you want to sound friendly, informal, or grab someone’s attention, knowing the right phrase will help you communicate more naturally.